 The program is targeted to students with a Bachelor’s degree in mathematics, statistics, or computer science, or in another program with a strong mathematical component including economics, engineering and any of the physical sciences.
 This challenging program will provide excellent students a fast track to PhD studies or to a top job in industry such as banking and finance, internet technology, data science, biomedical applications, insurance, research labs, etc.

 An important feature of the Waterloo Master’s in Computational Mathematics program is its breadth.
 Four of the required courses are chosen from the core areas in Computational Mathematics.
 The core areas include discrete computational mathematics, numerical methods, computational statistics and machine learning, scientific computing, and computational optimization.
 The two remaining courses are chosen from a large list of suggested graduate courses offered by the various departments and schools housed within the Faculty of Mathematics.

 In addition to six graduate courses, students complete a full-time four-month supervised research project in an area of Computational Mathematics of their choice.
 See here for a list of potential research supervisors and their areas of interest.
 Note that the CM Master's program now also has a coursework option (with 2 additional courses instead of the research project, for a total of 8 courses).

-Graduates typically go on to PhD studies in an area of Computational Mathematics, or find jobs in one of the increasingly many sectors in which quantitative modeling on computers is important.
-For example, past graduates have found jobs at Investors Group, Oracle, Statistics Canada, JPMorgan, Accenture, BMO TD and OpenText.
+Graduates typically go on to PhD studies in an area of Computational Mathematics, or find jobs in one of the many sectors in which quantitative modeling on computers is important.
+For example, past graduates have found jobs at Investors Group, Oracle, Statistics Canada, JPMorgan, Accenture, BMO, TD and OpenText.
 For more background information on careers in computational mathematics, see this SIAM brochure (PDF) from the Society of Industrial and Applied Mathematics (SIAM).

 For more information, contact: